bharathdevarinti/M1_Customer_Application/1_Requirements/README.md

 # Requirements :-
 # High Level Requirements
-It can hold any number of accounts and account can be added to the program at any time.
+It can hold many number of accounts and account can be added to the program at any time.

 I added the establishment of clear payment terms upfront and provide complete and relevant information.